marcosdiez/jenkins-tools/README.md

 Which means whenever you run the script again, it will compare the current state on the disk with the contents of `jenkinssync.json`, adding or updating new files and deleting removed ones.
 If after a file is removed it's folder in Jenkins is empty, the folder will be removed as well.

 AFAIK, some job information like the Job Description can not be saved in a Jenkinsfile.
-Well...
-So here is a little hack: if the Jenkinsfile contains a like starting with `// description: `, whatever comes after that will be the job description.
+So we have a little hack to add it as a setting.
+If the Jenkinsfile contains a line starting with:

+* `// description: ` whatever comes after that will be the job description.
+HTML tags are allowed.
+* `// authToken: ` whatever comes after that will be authToken for the [Build With Parameters](https://wiki.jenkins-ci.org/display/JENKINS/Build+With+Parameters+Plugin) plugin.

 Author: Marcos Diez <marcos AT unitron DOT com DOT br>
 License: GPLv2